Virus in China affects sports events, Olympic qualifiers

 GENEVA (AP)Amid growing concern at the spread of a new virus outbreak in China, international sports have been postponed and Olympic qualifying tournaments are being taken elsewhere.

+The international ski federation on Wednesday canceled the first World Cup races scheduled for testing the mountain venue for alpine skiing at the 2022 Beijing Olympics.
+A men’s downhill had been scheduled for Feb.
+15 at Yanqing to start a two-race weekend.

+”Due to the outbreak and continuing spread of the Novel Coronavirus, FIS, the Chinese Ski Association and its Yanqing Local Organising Committee, have jointly decided to cancel,” the races, FIS said in a statement.
+The federation said it would advise later if the downhill and super-G races will be be rescheduled.

-The decision on Tuesday by the International Hockey Federation (FIH) to postpone Pro League games in China follows qualifiers for the Tokyo Olympics scheduled in February in soccer, basketball and boxing being moved outside of China.
+That followed a decision by the International Hockey Federation (FIH) to postpone Pro League games in China, and qualifiers for the Tokyo Olympics scheduled in February in soccer, basketball and boxing being moved outside of China.

-The Chinese women’s team in field hockey was due to host Belgium for two games on Feb.
+The Chinese women’s field hockey team was due to host Belgium for two games on Feb.
 8-9 in Changzhou.
 Those were postponed on Tuesday by the FIH citing ”current uncertainties around the outbreak of the coronavirus in China.”

 The Lausanne, Switzerland-based governing body said it was ”following the recommendations of the World Health Organization,” ahead of future matches.
-China hosts Australia for two games on March 14-15.
+China is scheduled to host Australia for two games on March 14-15.

+The biggest upcoming event in China is the Formula One Grand Prix in Shanghai on April 19, which draws large crowds for the race and for practice and qualifying.

+Also under threat is the March 13-15 indoor track and field world championships in Nanjing.

-Olympic qualifying events scheduled in China in February to help decide entries for the Tokyo Games opening on July 24 have also been affected in recent days.
+Olympic qualifying events scheduled in China in February to help decide entries for the Tokyo Games have also been affected in recent days.

-Women’s soccer and women’s basketball games were moved to Australia and Serbia, respectively.
-The soccer games were previously moved from Wuhan, at the center of the outbreak, to Nanjing.
+Women’s soccer and women’s basketball games were moved to Australia and Serbia.
+The soccer games had already previously moved from Wuhan, at the center of the outbreak, to Nanjing.
 Boxing tournaments for the Asia and Oceania regions will be held in Jordan in March.

-The first World Cup races testing the mountain venue for alpine skiing at the 2022 Beijing Olympics are also at risk.
-A men’s downhill is scheduled for Feb.
-15 at Yanqing to start a two-race weekend.

 China is also due to host track and field’s indoor world championships from March 13-15 in Nanjing.

+Tokyo Olympic organizers put out a generic statement on Wednesday and offered no details.

+”Countermeasures against infectious diseases constitute an important part of our plans to host a safe and secure games,” the statement said.
+It said Tokyo would ”carefully monitor any incidence of infectious diseases and we will review any countermeasures that may be necessary with all relevant organizations.”

-More than 100 deaths in China have been recorded due to the disease, including the first in Beijing.
+More than 100 deaths in China have been recorded because of the disease, including the first in Beijing.
 More than 4,500 cases reported in China include almost 1,000 people in serious condition, national health authorities said.

-The new coronavirus seems to spread less easily among people as SARS or influenza.
+The new coronavirus seems to spread less easily among people than SARS or influenza.
 Most cases involve family members and health workers who had contact with patients.

 Cases have been reported in Japan, South Korea, Thailand, Vietnam, the United States, Australia, Canada and Germany.